 - What is the estimated annual cost of the platform?

-Another critical factor to consider when evaluating eCommerce platforms is integrations and plugins.
-Not all platforms offer every integration, so be sure you understand your business requirements to assess the available features and functions properly.
+Integrations and plugins are other critical factors when evaluating if your platform is one of the best eCommerce platforms.
+Not all platforms offer every integration, so be sure you understand your business requirements to assess the available features and functions correctly.

 Here are some of the most popular plugins to look for: